 Dedicated Quality Assurance

 We then review the purchase order against the quote and make sure we are happy before giving the job a unique ‘works order number’.
-The Saint Ann’s unique route card is built from a standard template for every order number.
+The St. Ann’s unique route card is built from a standard template for every order number.
 It specifies things such as materials, timescales and most importantly inspections to be signed off by a dedicated product inspector.
 This was a procedure that we proudly modelled in the interest of accountability and quality assurance.
 This helps to demonstrate our quality of process but also makes continual improvement much easier as we have a record of events if ever standards slip.
 As a company that strives for the highest standards both officially and unofficially we have a rigorous inspection process.
 For efficiency, operators write up any waste or passed/failed inspections.
 After the final inspection is complete the route cards is sent back up into the office and the work is stored, to be delivered or collected.

 With new customers we try to make contact again after completion to check everything is okay and see how they found our service.
 This is something that we aim to do, to gather customer feedback which may be useful to us to improvement service.